Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Methods

 \subsubsection{Kullback--Leibler divergence}

 The second ELBO term regularizes the latent space.
-The latent prior is the standard normal distribution and the encoder defines the diagonal Gaussian posterior in Equation~\eqref{eq:posterior}.
-For each SIP spectrum, the $D_\mathrm{KL}$ between the approximate posterior and the prior admits the closed-form expression \citep{kingma_auto-encoding_2014}
+The latent prior is the standard normal distribution and the encoder defines the diagonal Gaussian posterior in Eq.~\eqref{eq:posterior}.
+For each SIP spectrum, the $D_\mathrm{KL}$ between the approximate posterior and the prior is \citep{kingma_auto-encoding_2014}

 This term penalizes departures of the posterior distribution from the isotropic unit-Gaussian prior and therefore constrains the geometry of the latent space.